adamenko-arsen/SLE-Accurate-Solver/README.md

 ## Features (not all are implemented yet)

-- The opportunity to try to solve any SLE
+- the opportunity to try to solve any SLE
-- The opportunity to output the 2D graphical representation of two linear equations and their solve
+- the opportunity to choose a solving method freely
 - The opportunity to output the solve of the manual typed or file inputed SLE
+- the opportunity to output the 2D graphical representation of two linear equations and their solve
+- the ability to warn an user about his/her incorrect behaviour with this software
+- the ability to warn an user about impossibility of solving sort of inputed issues which cannot be performed (cannot solve SLE, cannot output to file, etc)

 ## Requirements